Visual-Craft/rest-base-bundle/README.md

         }
     }
     ```
-      Note: Register your class as a service and tag it with visual_craft.rest_base.exception_to_problem_converter.
+* Register your class as a service and tag it with `visual_craft.rest_base.exception_to_problem_converter`.
-      If you're using the default services.yaml configuration, Symfony will automatically know about your new service.
+If you're using autoconfiguration, Symfony will automatically add this tag.

-* throw exception
+* Throw exception
     ```php
     <?php
     //src/Controller